 3. MAKE-UP EXAMS, LATE ASSIGNMENTS, AND INCOMPLETES

 The University recognizes students will be unable to attend class for unavoidable, legitimate reasons.
-In recognition of these situations, a legitimate absences policy has been established.
+In recognition of these situations, a legitimate absence policy has been established.
 Students who provide appropriate notice for a legitimate absence may not be penalized.
 Reasonable and timely accommodation should be made for work that may have an impact on the course grade.

 It is useful to discuss on the first day of class what the University recognizes as a legitimate absence and the type of documentation required for making up the work missed due to a legitimate absence (see policy).